siekmanj/sieknet/README.md

 # sieknet
-## A dependency-free neural network library written in C
+## A dependency-free recurrent neural network library written in C
 This is a recurrent neural network and deep learning library written in C which implements various machine learning algorithms.
 I have mostly focused on recurrent and memory-based networks while writing this, because these interest me the most.

 It has no mandatory dependencies and is written completely from scratch - all you need to compile and run this code is `gcc` or any C compiler.